Trewaters/SifuTrewaters/practice/signIn.md

+- 12/9/2017 Saturday post.
+I was thinking about this challenge the other day.
+When I started this in the beginning of the year I was coding daily.
+Now I don't code daily.
+This white belt kata is the bare minimum I can do to keep my developer muscles from wasting away.
+I plan to change that soon.
+I need to code.
+I feel the burn of a project growing in me. [ Day 15 of 30 ]
 - 12/8/2017 Friday post. [ Day 14 of 30 ]
 - 12/7/2017 Thursday post.
 Last night was great.
 I met some cool people at WaffleJS.
 I want to add more details to this post but I have run out of time.
 Met Valerian and Feross of NodeUp. [ Day 13 of 30 ]
 - 12/6/2017 Wednesday post.
 Making sure I do my GitHub challenge updates everyday.
 Don't want to restart this again. [ Day 12 of 30 ]